Welcome to version 4!! It's not just about AVHE anymore!

 Note: You may need to disable gatekeeper to install the software.

-After installing the CITRIX Workspace App, you may get a dialog box asking you to "Add Account."
+After installing the CITRIX Workspace App, you may get a dialog box asking you to "Enter your Store URL or email address."

 IGNORE this dialog box.
 Just click cancel and close the app.
 When you go to AVHE, the plugin will automatically load.
 You don't need to do anything with this dialog box.
 Your DoD e-mail account won't work so don't even bother trying it!